 13. Control/right-click the mask thumbnail and choose Enable Layer Mask from the contextual menu.

-a common method for creating silhouettes but not necessarily the best method.
+Creating selections and then deleting the pixels surrounding an object is a common method for creating silhouettes - but not necessarily the best method.
 Masks protect the original pixels while providing exactly the same result.